 A Digital-First Mindset

-Our engineers relied on few valuable digital tools to help the team make informed decisions and keep the project on track:
+Our engineers relied on a few valuable digital tools to help the team make informed decisions and keep the project on track:

 - The survey company translated the existing structures into a 3D environment to illustrate how key new structure interfaces with the existing structure.

 - Autodesk BIM 360 enabled us to work with data in real time to ensure coordination against the latest information.

 - We relied heavily on Konstru, which enabled data synchronisation between building design and analysis applications without requiring reworking.

 Achieving the client’s aspirations of differing building uses, maximum lettable area and clear span floor plates whilst staying within the remits of the listed structures presented a significant technical challenge and potential risk to the project.
 Close collaboration with the project team early in the design process was essential to understand the constraints and limitations on what could be achieved.

 We used a detailed series of surveys and testing programmes to understand the condition and capacity of the retained building and vaults so we could develop the design accordingly.
 The ability to retain and reuse existing structures vastly decreased the demand for materials, cost and amount of time required for the construction of an all-new development.
 The project team estimates savings at approximately 1,100 cubic metres of additional demolition spoil and the construction of approximately 900 cubic metres of new reinforced-concrete basement.

 Construction of the new development had to be carefully balanced against the existing vault structure to minimise structural interventions and preserve its heritage.
 The client’s desire for clear span plates for the new floors above the vault required loads to be concentrated into a limited number of locations, a condition not suitable for masonry construction.
 The solution: a ground-floor transfer grillage that evenly spreads the weight of the building over the vaults.
 To preserve the historic nature of the basement area, no new columns or foundations – except for the new lift pits – were constructed through or within it.